sequana/multitax/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.12.0    * Refactor to use new Click framework
 0.11.1    * add missing import in the main script
           * add wrapper version in config
 0.11.0    * use latest wrappers and graphivz apptainer